vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 #### Optimization Efforts

+For a pure component, the render output is only dependent on itself states.
+For a non-pure component, the render output is dependent on itself states and parents' states.

 In React, when a component's state changes, it triggers the re-render of the entire component sub-tree, starting at that component as root.
 To avoid unnecessary re-renders of child components, you need to either use `PureComponent` or implement `shouldComponentUpdate` whenever you can.
 You may also need to use immutable data structures to make your state changes more optimization-friendly.
-However, in certain cases you may not be able to rely on such optimizations because `PureComponent/shouldComponentUpdate` assumes the entire sub tree's render output is determined by the props of the current component.
+However, in certain cases you may not be able to rely on such optimizations because `PureComponent` / `shouldComponentUpdate` assumes the entire sub tree's render output is determined by the props of the current component.
 If that is not the case, then such optimizations may lead to inconsistent DOM state.

 In Vue, a component's dependencies are automatically tracked during its render, so the system knows precisely which components actually need to re-render when state changes.
 Each component can be considered to have `shouldComponentUpdate` automatically implemented for you, without the nested component caveats.